EndGhost214/Git-NaughtyCat-ZombieDogOutbreak2/Doc/Carson/BasicRoom README.txt

 			The SmallRoom component is returned to the MapManager for later reference.
-		-MapManager calls the unlockRoom method in the desired Room script, which then disables all of its doors -MapManager calls the getSpawnPoints method in the desired Room script, which provides the positions of the vents -MapManager provides the vent positions to GameManager, which spawns enemies at those locations.
+		-MapManager calls the unlockRoom method in the desired Room script, which then disables all of its doors -MapManager calls the getSpawnPoints method in the desired Room script, which provides the positions of the vents -MapManager provides the vent positions to GameManager, which spawns enemies at those locations

 Troubleshooting:
 	-Code integration: